croraf/maptopath/README.md

 # TODO (issues)

-- scrolling interferes with calculation thread
+    1. Scrolling interferes with calculation thread
-- maybe stop solving if path is ambiguous (easy fix)
+    2. Maybe stop solving if path is ambiguous (easy fix)
-- current position highlight is not aligned with map when map is scrolled
+    3. Current position highlight is not aligned with map when map is scrolled